 The HCC Catalog provides a list of required classes and a program pathway for each program of study (major).
 Students enrolled in HCC classes at their high school should consult with their school counselor for assistance.
-Students taking on-campus or online classes can seek guidance from the Registration and Student Support Office (Early College Access Program students) and Early College Programs staff (Early College Degree Program students).
+Students taking on-campus or online classes can seek guidance from the Early College Programs staff or a Student Support Advisor.